graememcc/funkierJS/docs/markdown/byCategory.md

 month `number`
 day `number`

-Returns: `date`
+Returns: `Date`

 A curried wrapper around calling the Date constructor with three arguments: the year, the month and the day.
 No validation or type-checking occurs on the parameters.
 Excess arguments are ignored.
-All other fields in the Date are initialized to zero.
-Returns the new Date.
+All other fields in the `Date` are initialized to zero.
+Returns the new `Date`.

 #### Examples ####
     var d = funkierJS.makeDayDate(2000, 0, 2); // => A date representing January 2 2000